k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 For example, files containing sensitive data arrive periodically to a predefined filesystem interface.
 Before being used for business purposes, it is essential to identify and mask the contained sensitive data.

-Starting in V8.3, Fabric enables building a file-based Catalog.
-Discovery can be performed using:
+Starting in V8.3, Fabric enables running discovery on the following interface types:

+* Filesystem (local, Azure, etc.)
+* HTTP
+* Custom

-* Metadata definition, such as JSON schema or AVRO schema files.
+Discovery can be performed by either the metadata definition (such as JSON schema or AVRO schema files) or by sample data.
-* Sample files that contain data.

 The Crawler framework, used for file cataloging, employs a generic mechanism that is independent of a specific file format.
 The Crawler expects to get an input in a predefined format.
 Since files might have various structures (based on each project's business needs), the File Cataloging  solution requires creating Broadway flows and attaching them to an interface.
 Then, at run-time, these flows are invoked by the Crawler upon running Discovery on the given interface.